the404devs/404-start/README.md

 - Moved around some of the config options to make more sense.
 - Made the update-checking more logical.
 - We only monitor the `404CONFIG` key in local storage for changes, not the entire local storage.
+- Refactored `weather.js`, to make it easier to manage, and possibly more efficient.
+- Wind direction is now shown correctly, instead the opposite of where the wind is blowing (See [v1.0.4](#104-04262021)).

 ### *2.0.1 (12/10/2021)*